Euro banknotes: Printing works

 There is a six-character printing code on every euro banknote which gives the printer of the note.
 These printing codes have an initial letter, followed by three digits, then by a single letter, and ending in a digit, for example, "R001A1".

 The initial letter identifies the printing facility (the facilities are described below): "R" for example would be Bundesdruckerei, a printer in Berlin, Germany.
 The three digits state sequential printing plates: "001", for example, would be the first printing plate created by the printer.
 The fifth and sixth characters, a letter followed by a number, represent the row and column, respectively, of the particular banknote on the particular plate: "A" would be the first row and "1" the first column.

 Banknotes are printed in sheets.
 Different printers use different sheet sizes and sheets of higher denominations, which are larger in size, would have fewer notes printed per sheet.
 For example, two German printers print €5 banknotes in sheets of 60 (10 rows, designated "A" to "J" and six columns), the sheets of €10 notes have 54 banknotes (nine rows, six columns), and €20 banknotes are printed in sheets of 45 banknotes (nine rows, five columns).

-The printer code does not need to be the same as the country code, i.e. notes issued by a particular country may have been printed in another country.
+The printing code does not need to be the same as the country code, i.e. notes issued by a particular country may have been printed in another country.
 The printers used to print euro banknotes include commercial printers as well as national printers, some of which have been privatised, some previously produced national notes before the adoption of the euro.
 There is one former or current national printer in each of the countries which issue euro notes, with the exception of Germany, where the former East German and West German printers now produce euro notes.
 France also has two printers, F. C. Oberthur (a private printer) and the printing works of the Bank of France, and two more in the United Kingdom: Thomas De La Rue (another private printer) and the Bank of England printing house, although the latter does not produce euro banknotes.